tsahara/r7rs/content/formal.md

 ### 7.1.1.
 Lexical structure

-This section describes how individual tokens\index{token} (identifiers, numbers, etc.) are formed from sequences of characters.
+This section describes how individual tokens (identifiers, numbers, etc.) are formed from sequences of characters.
 The following sections describe how expressions and programs are formed from sequences of tokens.